 GASB Statement No. 84, Fiduciary Activities, establishes criteria for identifying fiduciary activities of all state and local governments.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
-GASB Statement No. 95 postpones the effective date of this statement by one year.
-POWER adopted GASB Statement No. 95 which postponed the implementation of this statement by one year.
-Management is currently evaluating the effect of this statement on POWER's financial statements.
+The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
+POWER adopted this standard for fiscal year ended June 30, 2021.
+The adoption of this standard had no impact on POWER's financial statements.

 GASB Statement No. 87, Leases, is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 It requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
-GASB Statement No. 95 postpones the effective date of this statement by eighteen months.
-POWER adopted GASB Statement No. 95 which postponed the implementation of this statement by eighteen months.
-Management is currently evaluting the effect of this statement on POWER's financial statements.
+The requirements of this statement are effective for reporting periods beginning after June 15, 2021.
+Management is currently evaluating the effect of this statement on POWER's financial statements.

 GASB Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, establishes accounting requirements for interest cost incurred before the end of a construction period.
 This statement enhances the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period.
+The requirements of this statement are effective for reporting periods beginning after December 15, 2020.
+Management is currently evaluating the effect of this statement on

+POWER's financial statements.

+GASB Statement No. 90, Majority Equity Interests, provides guidance on how to improve reporting of Majority Equity Interests.
+This statement improves the consistency and comparability of reporting a government's majority equity interest in legally separate organizations and to improve the relevance of financial statement information for certain component units.
 The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
-GASB Statement No. 95 postpones the effective date of this statement by one year.
-POWER adopted GASB Statement No. 95 which postponed the implementation of this statement by one year.
-Management is currently evaluating the effect of this statement on POWER's financial statements.

-GASB Statement No. 90, Majority Equity Interests, provides guidance on how to improve reporting of Majority Equity Interests.
-This statement improve the consistency and comparability of reporting a government's majority equity interest in legally separate organizations and to improve the relevance of financial statement information for certain component units.
-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
-GASB Statement No. 95 postpones the effective date of this statement by one year.
-POWER adopted GASB Statement No. 95 which postponed the implementation of this statement by one year.
-Management is currently evaluating the effect of this statement on POWER's financial statements.
+POWER adopted this standard for fiscal year ended June 30, 2021.
+The adoption of the standard had no impact on POWER's financial statements.

 GASB Statement No. 91, Conduit Debt Obligations, provides single method of reporting conduit debt obligations.
 This statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
-The requirements of this Statement are effective for reporting jperiods beginning after December 15, 2020.
-GASB Statement No. 95 postpones the effective date of this statement by one year.
-POWER adopted GASB Statement No. 95 which postponed the implementation of this statement by one year.
-Management is currently evaluting the effect of this statement on POWER's financial statements.
+The requirements of this statement are effective for reporting periods beginning after December 15, 2021.
+Management is currently evaluating the effect of this statement on POWER's financial statements.

 GASB Statement No. 92, Omnibus 2020, establishes accounting and financial reporting requirements for specific issues related to leases, intra-entity transfers of assets, postemployment benefits, government acquisitions, risk financing and insurance related activities of public entity risk pools, fair value measurements, and derivative instruments.
-The initial requirements of this Statement are effective as follows: (a) The requirements in paragraphs 4, 5, 11, and 13 are effective upon issuance. (b) The requirements in paragraphs 6 and 7 are effective for fiscal years beginning after June 15, 2020. (c) The requirements in paragraphs 8, 9, and 12 are effective for reporting periods beginning after June 15, 2020. (d) The requirements in paragraph 10 are effective for government acquisitions occurring in reporting periods beginning after June 15, 2020.
-GASB Statement No. 95 postpones all the effective dates of this statement by one year.
-POWER adopted GASB Statement No. 95 which postponed the implementation of this statement by one year.
-Management is currently evaluting the effect of this statement on POWER's financial statements.
+The initial requirements of this Statement are effective as follows: (a) The requirements in paragraphs 4, 5, 11, and 13 are effective upon issuance. (b) The requirements in paragraphs 6 and 7 are effective for fiscal years beginning after June 15, 2021. (c) The requirements in paragraphs 8, 9, and 12 are effective for reporting periods beginning after June 15, 2021. (d) The requirements in paragraph 10 are effective for government acquisitions occurring in reporting periods beginning after June 15, 2021.
+Management is currently evaluating the effect of this statement on POWER's financial statements.